maslianok/react-select-me/README.md

 ### selectedBlockRenderer: Function

-_Description: function to render block with selected options_
+_Description: the function to render the whole block with selected options_

 Default: `undefined`

 Arguments:

-- `selectedOptions: Array`: currently selected options
+- `selectedOptions: Array`: the options to be rendered.
+These are the selected options.
+You must render them inside the `selectedBlockRenderer` function
-- `onChange: Function`: onChange callback
+- `onRemove: Function`: is the function that must be triggered on a certain option when you want to remove it.
+For example, you receive [1,2,3,4] as the `selectedOptions`, so you have to call `onRemove(1)` in order to deselect option 1
-- `selectedValueRenderer: Function`: default function to render selected value
+- `selectedValueRenderer: Function`: is the default value renderer.
+The library uses this function in order to render every single selected option.
+Something like `selectedOptions.map(option => selectedValueRenderer(option))`.
+You can use it or skip and implement your own value renderer.
-- `searchInputRenderer: Function`: default function to render search block
+- `searchInputRenderer: Function`: is the default function to render search input.
+The same as above: use it or implement you own logic

 Example: